 In the client’s case, Greg appeared with the client at the arraignment and was pleasantly surprised to see that our client was charged with one charge of Possession of a Controlled Substance for Sale (Health & Safety Code Section 11379(a)), a felony, and Maintaining a Place for Selling or Using a Controlled Substance (Health & Safety Code Section 11366), also a felony.

-In this case indeed, Greg Hill & Associates was successful in having the District Attorney agree to dismiss the first charge against our client.
-Our client then pled no contest to Health & Safety Code Section 11366 under the condition that she avoid prison and instead enter the Prop.
-36 program.
+In this case indeed, Greg Hill & Associates was successful in having the Torrance District Attorney agree to dismiss the first charge, sales, against our client.
+Our client then pled no contest to Health & Safety Code Section 11366 under the condition that she avoid prison and instead enter the Prop 36 program.
 Upon completion of the program, the client’s “no contest” plea would be withdrawn and the entire case would be dismissed against our client.

 This arrangement allowed our client to “earn a dismissal” by successfully completing the Prop 36 program.
 She would be able to avoid the felony conviction, which would otherwise most likely have ruined her employment opportunities in the future, as well as all the questions and family pressure she would have faced by being unemployable due to having a felony record.

-Had our client fought her case at trial and been found guilty, she faced a maximum of 7 years in prison.
-Our client did in fact complete the Prop 36 program and the case against her was dismissed.
+Had our client fought her case at trial and been found guilty on all counts, she faced a maximum of five years in prison.
+Approximately one year later, our client did in fact complete the Prop 36 program and the case against her was indeed dismissed.

 For more information about the issues involved in this case, click on the following articles: